PGMorena/LWC/Pagination.md

 }
 ```
 ## Explanation:
-Paginator component(child) contains all buttons(First Page, Last Page, Previous and Next) and Page Size dropdown.
+1. Paginator component(child) contains all buttons(First Page, Last Page, Previous and Next) and Page Size dropdown.
 Whenever any event    happens,it is creating an event and dispatching it to the Parent component(DisplayCases).
 And then Parent component handles the event    and does the needful.
+2. renderedCallback() called after every render of the component.
+This hook flows from child to parent.

 # Display cases
 ```javascript